A/N: Ahem. This chapter became ridiculously long. It's not beta-read, so proceed at your own risk…

-Chapter warning: some male/female action ahead.
-In case you require a bit of reassurance: as I mentioned before, any parings in this fic concerning Harry are non-permanent - they are plot twists meant to push the character and his struggles forward.
+As mentioned in the earlier A/N: any parings in this fic concerning Harry are non-permanent - they are plot twists meant to push the character and his struggles forward.
 The core of this story is and will always be the interaction between Harry and Voldemort (all right, and a couple of other delicious characters in Rowling's universe).

 Reinventing the hero, it said.
 Harry Potter starts Magical Rights Foundation.

-She knew him too well: it sounded like something he could say, alright.
+Skeeter knew him too well: the first part at least sounded like something he could say.
 He noticed he was shaking a little, and quickly pushed his elbows down on the bench to quell the movement.
 He felt strangely numb.
-Was it deliberate, or did she really believe he felt that way now?
+Could he have refused the interview, anyway?
+The last time he had tried to refuse one of Voldemort's 'lessons', Hermione had suffered for it.
+Thinking about it still made his chest lurch painfully.

-Malfoy noticed something and smirked.
-He tugged the paper close.
-When he caught Harry's eyes his own were shining with repressed glee.
+Malfoy noticed and smirked.
+He caught the headline with repressed glee.
 "Not what you were expecting?"

 "Shut up Malfoy," Harry grumbled, pushing away from the bench.
 As far as his stomach was concerned, he was finished.

-"Wait a second," Malfoy sputtered, dropping his spoon.
+"Wait a second," Malfoy sputtered then, dropping his spoon.
 "I'm not done yet."
-Harry sent him what he hoped was a doubtful look.
+Harry sent him a sceptical look.
 Neville came up to their part of the table then, folded pancake in hand, gesturing towards the doors.
 Harry followed, glad to get out.

 "You're not his guard, Longbottom," Draco sneered after them.
-Daphne covered a grin, while Pansy bend towards Draco to whisper something in his ear.
+Daphne had to smother a grin - probably at the tone - while Pansy bend towards Draco to whisper something in his ear.

 "Got it, Malfoy," Neville threw back.

 Harry studied the razor-like outline of green that marked the edge of the Forbidden Forest.
-He wondered for moment if Rita was allowed to use her animagus form now.
-"The way Skeeter describes it - that's not what I want to do.
+He wondered for moment if Rita was allowed to use her animagus form nowadays.
+"The way that Skeeter describes it - that's not what I want to do.
 She's twisted my words."

 There was a dusty betrayal at the back of his tongue, but it had nothing to do with the reporter.
-He wondered how he could have failed to see the trap that Watanabe had lured him into.
-Had he learned nothing, he thought as he clenched his wand through his clothes.
+He wondered again how he could have failed to see the trap that Watanabe had lured him into - that Voldemort had set.
+Had he learned nothing, he thought as he clenched his wand through his clothes, which strangely made him think of Snape.
+He remembered Watanabe telling him it was perfectly understandable to want to stop the torture: it wouldn't even contradict Voldemort's plans for him.
+Was he that obvious to figure out?

 Near Hagrid's hut a few untended pumpkins braved their way through the soil.
 They walked passed it in silence – no Fangs and no Hagrid to greet them.

-Neville swallowed a bite of pancake to say: "Just forget about that article.
+Neville swallowed a bite of pancake, then said: "Just forget about that article.
 It's your Foundation, you get to decide what to make of it."

 Harry shook his head.
 He was strangely glad that Neville could still be so hopeful.
 "You've read it.
 I'm just there as a puppet, to say what they want me to say."
 He huffed.
-"At least the whole thing makes sense now."
+"At least it makes sense now, for Riddle to be offering me this job, position, whatever."

 Neville frowned at him.
 Harry went on, gesturing towards the castle: "They were waiting for me to ask for something, like equal rights for Muggleborns, just so they can twist it for their own ends."
 He chuckled, although nothing about this was even remotely funny.
 "And for a little while I bought into it."